 And… we are back to suggestions for every step, because I have a note on Step 18.
 In this step, which is one of the more challenging steps for shaping parts, I struggled with the shaping, and finally got it all fixed up and good to go, and then discovered, later on, that I had put Part 68 on wrong.
 It’s not the most obvious thing in the instructions, which way to align this part, and I got it backwards.
 And this goes for Step 23, as well.
 In both cases, you attach Part 68 with the orange stripe not abutting part 69 (part 83 in Step 23).

+EDIT: This paragraph may be completely incorrect.
+So take it with a grain of salt.
+This was my take on it, but u/MetalModelAddict found it to be bad advice, so I apologize for anyone who has been bitten by this.
 Next up is Steps 19/20, which are really one step split across two parts of the page, to be honest.
 Because you are building out the ankle/heel part, and you are doing it twice.
 But what I want to call out here is that you are going to want to build the two iterations slightly differently, which the instructions do not indicate.
 Specifically, in one of them, you want to attach the ankle joint so that it tilts backwards, and on the other, you want it to tilt forward.
 That is because the left leg (Step 21 – left from Kaytoo’s perspective) is stepping forward, and the right leg is behind (Step 24).
 For the left leg, the ankle needs to tilt backwards, and for the right leg, it needs to tilt forwards.
 This will help you immensely when it comes time to attach Kaytoo’s legs to the stand.
 I actually managed to figure this out ahead of time, but screwed something else up.
 More on that later.

 And now for admission time.
 I screwed up during Step 18.
 And I didn’t notice until I was in the middle of Step 23.
 How, you ask?
 Well, I put the knee joint in upside down during Step 18.
 Yeah, I did not keep track of which way was which.
 I should have sharpied the number on or reversed it so it matched the other knee (with the paint on the outside).
 But I didn’t.
 And it bit me in the butt when I tried to attach the calf to the knee joint – it didn’t match up – the caps have different diameters, just ever so slightly.
 So I had to flip the knee.
 I was frustrated.